ruhancs/hubla_app_ruhan/README.md

 # Products
-$ the application will start with the products from the sales list already registered in the database
+$ before inserting the sales list, register all products on the list, in create product with the same value and product producer

 $ for the app to carry out transactions, the products sold must be registered